OLRC/SwiftSLOUploader/README.rst

 Usage Notes
 **************

 This script creates 1MB segments of your file by default.
 You can increase the segment size with the segment_size option.
-However this requires a minimum of 10 X segment_size MB of storage space.
-The script creates segments and deletes them once they're uploaded but maintains a maximum of 10 segments at a time.
+However this requires a minimum of segment_size MB of storage space.
+The script creates segments and deletes them once they're uploaded but maintains a maximum number of segments at a time as set by the concurrent_processes option (default is 1).

 This script also creates a container called "<container>_segments", where <container> is the specified container to store the file.
 This segments container is where the objects segments will be stored.
 The object will be accessible from the specified container.